What a coalition gives you

 // Pick handles you need — any lattice organism, any

-// standalone organism, any confluence, any module.
+// standalone organism, any composite organism, any

 let eth_bid = offer::Offer::<Bundle>::bid(

-&network, &ETH_SUPERCHAIN.lattices[0].offer,
+&network, Ð_SUPERCHAIN.lattices[0].offer,

 ).await?;